 Tipton represents a district that is very much suited to him.
 His comfortable re-election in an otherwise Democratic year should give him plenty of space.

 (R) Ken Buck* (70%)

 Buck’s biggest concern is redistricting.
+And serving as State GOP Chairman.
 He’s probably safe in 2020.

 CO-5 (COLORADO SPRINGS)

 (R) Doug Lamborn* (90%)↑

 As long as Lamborn can keep fending off Primary challengers, he’ll be here until he decides to do something else.

 Like most of the others on this list, Perlmutter’s greatest threat is also redistricting; he’s plenty safe in 2020.